mindbox/grav-plugin-directus2/README.md

 The language string `'en'` from the example should be replaced with a variable holding the current language.
 It depends on the way you handle this in your theme.

+## Event Hooks

+The plugin fires events so other plugins can extend functionality depending on the need of the project.
+For example, we make use of this in order to create an index of multilangual post for cathing the necessary slugs.

+* onDirectusSyncSuccess
+* onDirectusCreateSuccess
+* onDirectusUpdateSuccess
+* onDirectusRestore (after restoring)
+* onDirectusAssetReset (after clearing)

 ## Configuration

 Before configuring this plugin, you should copy the `user/plugins/directus2/directus2.yaml` to `user/config/plugins/directus2.yaml` and only edit that copy.